Applying AI to the healthcare industry

 Mining data to support and accelerate decision making and discovery

-Widespread digitization and the introduction of electronic medical records (EMR) has made available a vast amount of patient data.
-Searching for patterns and correlations in this data can unlock insights that can then be applied in practice to improve and accelerate everything from preventative care, diagnoses, treatments and drug development.
+Widespread digitization and the introduction of electronic medical records (EMR) have made available a vast amount of patient data.
+Searching for patterns and correlations in this data can unlock insights that can then be applied in practice to improve and accelerate everything from preventative care, diagnoses, treatments, and drug development.

 Google DeepMind Health

 DeepMind Health is improving the healthcare experience by working with hospitals on mobile tools and AI research to get patients from test to treatment more quickly and accurately.

 While data mining is common practice, new initiatives from startups and tech giants like IBM and Google, are putting AI tools in the hands of patients, nurses, doctors and researchers, and enabling them to achieve greater accessibility, relevancy and actionability of their data.
 By aligning decisions with data-backed insights, AI can accelerate clinical treatments, enable repeatable improved outcomes and support administrative prioritization and action.